Updated May 25, 2025

 There are several options to hosting an event and our Aerial Drone Competition Support Team will assist with matching the event with your available venue and resources.

 The event types and layouts shared in this guide are models for best practices, but you will notice that no two events look exactly alike.
-The REC Foundation prioritizes a consistent experience aligned with the Game Manual and Judging process, but you will find that implementing events can be tailored to your available resources to promote sustainability and a positive experience for students, volunteers, and EPs.
+The Robotics Education & Competition Foundation (RECF) prioritizes a consistent experience aligned with the Competition Manual and Judging process, but you will find that implementing events can be tailored to your available resources to promote sustainability and a positive experience.

-REC Foundation events are held locally throughout the year in cities around the nation, culminating in Championship Events.
+RECF events are held locally throughout the year in cities around the world, culminating in Championship Events.

 Workshops